a podcast that re.thinks everything

 Relational power begins with a deep investment in your self-development, especially in self-awareness, self-regulation, and self-advocacy.
 In a word, the first step of becoming relationally intelligent is “self-control.”
 The shortcut to mastering this amazing skill is reflected in the phrase, “It all starts with stopping.”

 That’s it: step one is enlightenment, and step two is mind reading.
 When put this way, achieving relationship intelligence appears on par with creating peace on Earth or reversing the sun's orbit.
-Don’t fret; it’s more like learning third-grade math.
+Don’t fret; it’s more like learning sixth-grade math.
 Learning to be relationally intelligent requires effort, but not as much as you think.

 Being relationally intelligent compels you to know much about your sense of self, the world around you, and how the two interact, especially when things aren’t going your way.
 Are you a people pleaser or blunt without intending to hurt others?
 We’re all a constellation of good, bad, and bizarre.
 This is what makes us human.
 What makes you tick?
 How do you act when things are running smoothly versus when things go off the rails?